Vlad-Shcherbina/icfpc2020-tbd/README.md

 A crate contains exactly one lib compilation unit and any number of bin compilation units.

+By the way, Rust docs and compiler messages use the word "crate" to refer to compilation units as well.

 Lib compilation unit is a tree of modules with the root at `src/lib.rs`.
 This tree structure could be defined either inline, or in separate files.
 Or any combination.
 ```rust